The Five Things You Need for International Travel

 These really changed my life.
 My beloved Eagle Creek backpack (circa 1998) has a zipper that runs it’s length like a suitcase (as opposed to an opening at the top), so it’s easy for things to fall out when making a last-minute dive in while in line at the airport check-in counter.
 But these cubes keep everything organized for easy access.
 I used the littlest one for underwear and bras, the mid-sized one for tanks and tees, and the largest one for bottoms and other miscellaneous items like my hat and bathing suit.

 I’ve always had a habit of packing smaller items and toiletries in Ziplock bags – much to the delight of a French ex-boyfriend who had never seen Ziplock bags before; however, I’ve discovered that those can rip fairly easily and wear down when on long trips.
-These much sturdier envelopes were the perfect solution.
+Sturdier envelopes were the perfect solution.
 They come in a wide variety of sizes, so you can use them for everything from jewelry to makeup to your first aid kit – and even cords and adaptors.
 And they’re transparent, so you can find what you need quickly.

 Most of us don’t travel light these days when it comes our gadgets; we’re loaded down with smartphones, tablets, cameras, GoPros, and more.
 And there’s nothing worse when you get to your hotel at night, and there’s one lonely outlet.
 This power strip was super handy for charging all of my devices at once – and even more helpful when sharing a room with friends, so we didn’t have to arm wrestle over who got to charge their phone first.
+(The exact brand I have is the Belkin SurgePlus 3-Outlet Mini Travel Swivel Charger Surge Protector with Dual USB Ports).

-Sometimes called a “hostel sheet,” I’ve gotten more use out of this than I thought I would.
+Sometimes called a “hostel sheet,” I’ve gotten more use out of mine than I thought I would.
 Not only can it give you a piece of mind when the hotel/hostel sheets are looking a little grimy, it also can provide an extra layer if you get chilly at night.
 You can even pull it out on a plane, train or bus for an instant cocoon.
 (They also have a silk version; I went with cotton because I thought it would wash better/last longer.)
 The only drawback is that I do find it difficult to fit back into the stuff sack.

 This was one of the only new items of clothing I purchased to bring to Southeast Asia, I’ve since worn it about 142 times.
 I don’t even know where to start in saying how wonderful it is – it doesn’t wrinkle, it doesn’t show sweat, you can dress it up/dress it down, and you can throw it over leggings/under a cardigan for cooler days and nights.
 And it dries quickly, so you can wash it in the sink at night and wear it again the next day.
+(I found it on an online discount store.)